3 reasons why the Galaxy Note 8 is gonna be huge

 Or, if Samsung can't get the puzzle pieces together, the center of the phone's back is another option.
 That location works well on the Google Pixel, LG G6 and Huawei P10.

-Since we're talking about design rumors, Samsung is also expected to jump on the dual-camera trend that the S8 passed up.
+Since we're talking about design rumors, Samsung could also jump on the dual-camera trend that the S8 passed up.

 What we 'know' about the Note 8:

-Note: This article was originally published May 14, 2017 and was updated May 25 at 10:25 a.m.